Avoid These 17 Startup Marketing Mistakes

 Mistake #3 - Failing to employ an SEO strategy

-Mistake #4 - Creating uninspired content
+Mistake #4 - Creating boring content

 Mistake #5 - Creating content that isn't useful to your audience

+It's tempting - don't just produce content you're excited about.
 The first aim of all your content is to add value to the viewer.
 You want to offer information they will find useful, answer a question they have, and offer your expertise in a way that helps them out.

-The emphasis is on teaching and educating your audience about your product, service, company, and industry more than on selling.
+The emphasis is on teaching and educating your audience about your product, service, company, and industry more than selling.
 The opportunity to sell follows from the trust and reputation you build with that quality content.

 Mistake #7 - Creating content that is trendy but not evergreen